-For the first seven periods of 2009, the subway and the SRT mainly performed as expected.
-Overall, service performance levels for the Bloor-Danforth Line are on target due to good incident management while the Yonge-University-Spadina Line performed just marginally below target.
+For the first eight periods of 2009, the subway and the SRT mainly performed as expected.
+Overall, service performance levels for the Bloor-Danforth Line are slightly better than target due to good incident management while the Yonge-University-Spadina Line performed just marginally below target.
 The performance of bus routes has improved over 2008 year-end results with better headway adherence and reductions in the number of run cancellations.
 The improvements have been maintained so far this year despite the adverse impact of the construction season.
-Streetcar routes showed improvements in on-time performance on the majority of large routes.
-In particular, initiatives on the 501 Queen Street route continue to show favourable results with significant reductions in short turns.
+Streetcar routes showed improvements in ontime performance on the majority of large routes as proactive measures continue to be taken in order to mitigate service disruptions caused by ongoing construction and City events.